IVF and ICSI

 Our policy is to transfer one or two embryos under normal circumstances.
 We will have discussed this with you in detail prior to treatment and again on the day of embryo transfer.

-Where circumstances are unsafe or unsuitable for transfer we freeze all suitable embryos, for transfer in a later.
+Where circumstances are unsafe or unsuitable for transfer we freeze all suitable embryos, for transfer at a later date.

 Elective Single Embryo Transfer (eSET)